PAV-Laboratory/ftx_trader/README.md

 Create a new screen session > screen -S FTX-Trader

-Enter your api key and api secret on lines 19 and 20 of ftx_webhook_functions.py
+Don't forget to enter your api key and api secret on lines 19 and 20 of ftx_webhook_functions.py after git pull and before running webhook app

 Run the following one-liner, replacing <YOUR_NGROK_AUTHTOKEN> with your token